GreenLemonProtocol/ink/README.md

 * [Proposal: Green Lemon Protocol🍋 - An anonymous NFT solution](https://github.com/w3f/Grants-Program/pull/1096)

 Quick facts:
-* Anonymous NFT contract hiding token owners based on [dual-key stealth address protocol](https://github.com/GreenLemonProtocol/dksap-polkadot)
+* Anonymous NFT contract hiding token owners based on dual-key stealth address protocol
 * Send anonymous transactions to relayer contract based on zero-knowledge proof

+For more details about dual-key stealth address protocol, please [click me](https://github.com/GreenLemonProtocol/dksap-polkadot)

-The relayer contract contains three functions: deposit, withdrawal, and execute.
+The relayer contract contains 4 core functions: Deposit, RegisterPublicKeys, Withdrawal, and Execute.

 * Deposit: The user deposit a coin to the NFT anonymous contract and get a note, which is used to pay the relayer fees for anonymous transactions.
+* RegisterPublicKeys: The user registers the Scan public key and Spend public key to the NFT contract, so other users can query it on-chain.
 * Withdrawal: The user takes back the coin previously deposited, and nullifies the corresponding note.
 * Execute: The user calls the NFT contract's function through the relayer contract.

-Both `withdrawal` and `execute` require the user generate a zero-knowledge proof.
-The `withdrawal` will send the coin back to the user.
-The `execute` will transfer coin to the relayer as transaction fees.
+Both `Withdrawal` and `Execute` require the user generate a zero-knowledge proof.
+The `Withdrawal` will send the coin back to the user.
+The `Execute` will transfer coin to the relayer as transaction fees.

 Medium articles: